ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 Now enters the ANOVA, which stands for Analysis of Variance.
 We usually talk about an ANOVA when we're quantifying the effect of a __discrete, or categorical__ explanatory variable on a __continuous__ response variable.
 We just did with the apples: how does the mean yield vary depending on the spacing category?
 It is also a linear model, but instead of getting a slope that allows us to predict the yield for any value of spacing, we get an estimate of the yield for each category.

-So, just to let it sink, repeat after us: _ANOVA is a linear regression_ (and here is a <a href="https://www.theanalysisfactor.com/why-anova-and-linear-regression-are-the-same-analysis/" target="_blank">nice article</a> explaining the nitty gritty stuff).
+So, just to let it sink, repeat after us: _ANOVA is a linear regression_ (and here is a [nice article](https://www.theanalysisfactor.com/why-anova-and-linear-regression-are-the-same-analysis/) explaining the nitty gritty stuff).
 You can run the `anova` function on our linear model object `apples.m` and see how you get the same p-value:

 <a id="Acode11" class="copy" name="copy_pre" href="#"> <i class="fa fa-clipboard"></i> Copy Contents </a><br>
 <section id= "code11" markdown="1">